Overview of achievements and performance

-The Department of Mines, Industry Regulation and Safety is pleased to announce that the Mining Rehabilitation Fund’s (MRF) latest Yearly Report is now available.
+The Department of Mines, Industry Regulation and Safety's Mining Rehabilitation Fund (MRF) Yearly Report for 2020-21 has been released.